denistroob/doggie-bot/README.md

 # Doggie-bot WIP
 Bot that notifies when new puppies/dogs are being added for sale on website

-1. Create a `secrets.env` file and add your email address, name, [MailJet](https://www.mailjet.com/) api key and secret.
+1. Create a `secrets.env` file in the root directory and add your email address, name, [MailJet](https://www.mailjet.com/) api key and secret.

 Example:
 ```
 MAILJET_API_KEY=1234567890abcdefghijklmno